MattTheTekie/extras/firefox-extensions/firefox-new-tab-redirect/README.md

 README.md

-Any webpage when open New Tab
+Any webpage in New Tab

 How it works: when you open a new tab, the extension creates a new tab with the specified address and closes the current one (redirect)